SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 Unexpected column names and user terminal alerts will be logged in the element log file.
 If you encounter these, please contact Skyline so that the connector can be corrected or extended.
 You can open the element log file by right-clicking the element in the Surveyor and selecting **View** > **Log**.

+It's perfectly normal to see lines in the element log file that indicate *token_expired*.
+These are not harmful.

 > [!NOTE]
 > Keep in mind that the tables User Terminals, Alerts, Routers, Services, Overage Lines, and Monthly and Daily Data Usage can be empty even if polling is enabled for at least one account, the Authentication parameter indicates *Successful*, and groups 700-705 are shown in the Stream Viewer.